kdubois/git-svn-pipeline/readme.md

 configure docker to use docker daemon by adding custom external network: `docker network create -d overlay external_network `
-In Jenkins System Settings, Cloud > Docker set Docker Host URI to tcp://docker.for.win.localhost:2375
+In Jenkins System Settings, Cloud > Docker set Docker Host URI to tcp://docker.for.win.localhost:2375 In Tools, configure JDK, then run a freestyle job with a maven step to make sure jdk and maven are installed